 Our Ethics Committee is available to respond to any ethical concerns you may have.
 To find out more click here to view our brochure or to request a consultation contact our Quality of Care Coordinator.

 RHA Board Meeting

-The next regular meeting of the Mamawetan Churchill River Regional Health Authority will be held on Wednesday, April 30, 2014 in La Ronge.
+The next regular meeting of the Mamawetan Churchill River Regional Health Authority will be held on August 27, 2014 at the La Ronge Health Centre.

 HIV and AIDS